evildmp/BrachioGraph/docs/explanation/mathematics.rst

 The mathematics
 ---------------

-The BrachioGraph object contains two trignometric methods, to translate x/y co-ordinates of the pen into angles of the motors and vice-versa.
+The BrachioGraph object contains two trigonometric methods, to translate x/y co-ordinates of the pen into angles of the motors and vice-versa.
 Using the example illustrated below, the arms are both 9cm long and the pen is at ``x=4, y=10``.

 Translating co-ordinates to angles